 PORTABLE TOWER MANUFACTURING

-Patented portable towers for container shipping all sizes, on skids or wheels “size 20’/6M – 250’/76.2M Rapid Deployment portable tower solutions handling multiple large microwave dishes on portable towers designed to meet your immediate needs.
+Patented portable towers for container shipping of all sizes, on skids or wheels “size 20’/6M – 250’/76.2M Rapid Deployment portable tower solutions handling multiple large microwave dishes on portable towers designed to meet your immediate needs.

 Trusted and contracted with the US Government GSA advantage program.

 LMS NEVER FAIL LATTICE TOWER KEY SYSTEM INCLUDED: LMS key system.
-Both Tilt and Erection Systems are designed with redundant systems utilizing LMS fail-safe key and hand cordless drill, impact or custom hand tool in case of no power, etc. Hydraulic units have an optional hand pump for redundant backup as well Towers are 100% true emergency field unit.
+Both Tilt and Erection Systems are designed with redundant systems utilizing LMS fail-safe key and hand cordless drill, impact or custom hand tool in case of no power, etc. Hydraulic units have an optional hand pump for redundant backup as well Towers are 100% true emergency field units.

 The real-world experience and deployments of the Landa Mobile Systems towers have proven themselves in all climates and conditions to meet or exceed the MIL-STD-810G standards.
 We warrant our lattice and tilt-up crank towers under our warranty to meet or exceed the below.
 Landa Mobile Systems lattice products under gov’t (Navy) acquisition rules worked through the approval testing process, by their acceptance testing standards.
-BAE imposed additional gov’t required Acceptance Test Procedure which mandated they test every aspect of the tower system with us as a witness before we would accept it (which, having gone through one with them, BAE quote led buyer “I would recommend for anyone, commercial or government.”
+BAE imposed an additional gov’t required Acceptance Test Procedure which mandated they test every aspect of the tower system with us as a witness before we would accept it (which, having gone through one with them, BAE quote led buyer “I would recommend for anyone, commercial or government.”

 US Department of Commerce, Bureau of Industry, and Security approved exportable goods.

 - Exceeds Environmental Low Temperature in accordance with Mil-Std-810 Procedure II: Operational cold start and/or Storage.